StreetBeatz: Musical career

 After Senior High School, Streetbeatz started to live his dream career as producer for many African artistes and the world beyond.
 He appeared in Groove Zone Records as a computer technician.
 It was through his computer technics that he met his former production teacher David Kyei (Kaywa) Of Highly Spiritual Entertainment.
 He also met musicians R2Bees, Sarkodie, Stonebwoy and Castro.
 He produced for Castro “ENVY” that features BET Awards Winner Stonebwoy, after being impressed by his production skills.
 After this exposure, He produced a song for BET Awards Winner Stonebwoy “Twin City”.
 His third production was for Mugeez of the duo group R2Bees, after he also produced for BET Awards Winner Sarkodie “Adonai (Remix)” featuring Castro that became an instant hit and made StreetBeatz a household name within the Ghanaian music industry.
 In 2015, he got nominated as Producer Of The Year at the Ghana Music Awards.

-Since 2018, StreetBeatz has produced records that has been featured on very successful albums by various renowned musicians worldwide.
+Since 2018, StreetBeatz has produced records that has been featured on albums by various musicians worldwide.
 These include New Africa by Fuse ODG, Caribbean Monster by Admiral T, Anloga Junction by Stonebwoy, Kpanlogo by Darkovibes, El Shadai (Afro Sicilian) by Shadowboy Mysic, among others.